Kuramia

 Kuramia followed Sydney Ferries Limited's tradition of naming their vessels after Australian Indigenous words starting with "K".
 Kuramia was reported to have been named after a village on the Transcontinental railway route.

 Background

 Kuramia was built for Sydney Ferries Limited during the early twentieth century boom in cross-Harbour travel prior to the 1932 opening of the Sydney Harbour Bridge.
 She was typical of a broader type of timber double-ended screw ferry known as the K class.
 The company built 25 of these vessels between the 1890s and early 1920s to meet the booming demand.
 The K class were all propelled by triple expansion steam engines and were predominantly timber-hulled (four later K-class had steel hulls).

-Design and Construction
+Design and construction

-Kuramia was designed by Mr. J. Darter, under the supervision of Mr. T. Drown, Sydney Ferries Limited works manager.
+Kuramia was designed by J Darter, under the supervision of T Drown, Sydney Ferries Limited works manager.
 The vessel had six longitudinal bulkheads to improve her strength and safety.